vidalt/DRAFT/README.md

         * `duration`: duration of the solve (in seconds).
         * `reconstructed_data`: array of shape = [n_samples, n_attributes] encoding the reconstructed dataset.

+### Methods implementing the complementary experiments provided in our paper (Appendices B and D)

 * **perform_benchmark_partial_examples(self, n_threads=0, time_out=60, verbosity=1, seed=0, X_known = [], y_known=[])** <br>  Runs the complementary experiments on reconstruction with knowledge of part of the training set examples, mentionned in the Appendix D of our paper.
 The model builds upon the CP based dataset reconstruction model (with the use of bagging to train the target random forest) using the OR-Tools CP-SAT solver, but pre-fixes a number of (supposedly known) training set examples (rows).

     * `n_threads`: *int >= 0, optional (default 0).* Maximum number of threads to be used by the solver to parallelize search.
 If 0, use all available threads.